 The Communication Matters Journal offers a multidisciplinary perspective of AAC, and is published three times a year in the UK.
 Members of Communication Matters automatically receive the journal.

-The Journal is usually 36 or 40 pages long and contains a collection of articles written by people who use AAC, parents, and experienced AAC practitioners – teachers, therapists, engineers, researchers and others – mostly from the UK.
+The Journal is usually 36 or 40 pages long and contains a collection of articles written by AAC users, parents, and experienced AAC practitioners – teachers, therapists, engineers, researchers and others – mostly from the UK.
 There are usually about eight major articles (each about two to four pages long) in each issue.
 The articles are on a mixture of different topics, including both low and high tech AAC, and AAC use by children and/or adults.
-Articles written by people who use AAC and parents/families are actively welcomed.
+Articles written by AAC users and parents/families are actively welcomed.
 As much as possible, articles are accompanied by photos, tables, graphs, symbols and other illustrations.

 You can find back issues of the Communication Matters Journal here.